-I found my floats were too tight, and the fabric puckered.
-I gave it numerous attempts before giving it a rest!
-I have to master the basics first.
+My floats were too tight, and the fabric puckered.
+I made many attempts!
+First, I have to master the basics.
 Like any new skill, practice is vital.

 Andrea introduces her Stranded Colorwork course in an easy and friendly way.
 The system doesn’t cover Fair Isle or stranded colorwork in depth.

 Instead, it covers the Portuguese method for colorwork designs.

 - Binding off.

 There are eight lessons (80 mins).
 The longest is 13 minutes.

 What You’ll Learn